 As a junior or newer employee, your ability to influence is especially critical.
 The responsibility to learn your job rests on your shoulders (see Post #02).
 Learning your job requires cooperation from your colleagues.
 Therefore, your rate of success somewhat depends on the ability to influence others in your favor.

-Next, how do you influence, what does it take?
-You start with an emotional assessment of yourself, my friends, and it requires work!
-You work to improve ALL the internal attributes that you can control within yourself.
+Next, how do you influence others, what does it take?
+It starts with an emotional assessment of yourself, my friends, and it requires work!
+You work to improve ALL the internal attributes that you can control within.
 Then, you lead by example when engaging with others.
 What I mean is: you must like yourself first before you expect others to like you; you must respect yourself first before you expect others to respect you.

 Would you like others to listen to you – then, follow your own lead.
 Do you hope others will show positive attitudes – then, be positive.
 Would it be fantastic if your employees were efficiently and enthusiastically productive?
 Then YOU, as their leader, must first show you are efficiently and enthusiastically productive.
 Love yourself first and foremost.
 When you can learn the skills of self-love and self-respect, the power to influence falls into place.